 If you’ve ever seen that little popup that comes up when you try to run a program you’ve downloaded, the one that lists who the publisher is and asks “Are you sure you want to run this?” then you have seen code signing in action.
 That dialogue box is telling you that it really is a software patch for your Mac OSX from Apple Inc., and that it’s still in the same condition it was when they signed it.

 From a developer’s point of view, there are 3 major components involved in the process of code signing: 1) code signing certificates 2) code signing applications 3) unsigned software files.
-The code signing applications usually come with the operating systems such as Microsoft Windows, Mac OSX, etc. The code signing certificates are often from CAs (certificate authorities).
-Let’s dial into how code signing works and take a look at the key concepts that are involved in this process.
+The code signing applications usually come with the operating systems such as Microsoft Windows, Mac OSX, etc. The code signing certificates are often from Certificate Authorities (CAs).
+Let’s take a closer look at how code signing works as well as at the key concepts that are involved in this process.

 Public Key Encryption